usc-isi-i2/kgtk/docs/transform/rename_columns.md

 Rename selected columns using --old-columns and --new-columns

-The column names are listed seperately for each option, do not quote them as a group, e.g. kgtk rename_columns --old-columns oldname1 oldname2 --new-columns newname1 nsewname2
+The column names are listed seperately for each option, do not quote them as a group, e.g. kgtk rename-columns --old-columns oldname1 oldname2 --new-columns newname1 nsewname2

 The input filename must come before --output-columns, --old-columns, or --new-columns.
 If no input filename is provided, the default is to read standard input.